An introduction to Python stream processing frameworks

 output_df = pandas.DataFrame() output_df["time"] = df["time"] output_df["result"] = df.apply(lambda row: "True" if row.speed > 100 else "False", axis=1) stream_writer.parameters.write(output_df)

 Note how we can write the `DataFrame` directly to the output topic’s stream.
-The SDK takes care of all the minor details relating to type conversion, buffering, and so on.
+The SDK covers all the minor details relating to type conversion, buffering, etc.

 Test stream processing with Python